 Do you have mineral deposits or buildup on your dishes and appliances?
 You may need a water softener!

 Water softeners can be automatic, semi-automatic or manual.
 Manual softeners are fairly inexpensive but are quite complicated and time-consuming.
 Semi-automatic water softeners have two extra components than manual softeners do, like a brine tank, and a basic time-controlled device.
 They are cheap to buy, but can be very expensive to operate.
 Fully automatic water softeners are the most popular type used by homeowners.
 They are the most expensive of the three, but are very cost-effective to use.

 When you decide that you’re ready to own a water softener, give us a call at Perry’s Pump Repair LLC.
 We specialize in water softener installation, well pump repair, well pump installation, water purification treatment, and more!
-Additionally, we offer salt delivery, as well as pool filling services, to assure that your new swimming pool will be contaminant free.
 Our service technicians also provide annually scheduled water softener maintenance services.
 We have been in business serving our customers for over 30 years!

 The water we use today is exactly the same kind of water that has existed on the planet since the beginning of time.
 However, in recent years there has been a growing concern about contamination of our water sources.
 If you are concerned with the quality of your water, please don’t hesitate to call us at Perry’s Pump Repair.
 We also offer 24/7 well pump repair service and will be more than happy to send our expert technicians to you.